dotmotion/Herbalizer/README.md

 ### Notes

+#### [8/26]

 - converted the application into a class to use states

 - tried to add functionality to search box

+#### [8/27]

+- fixed bug on search box

+- search box can now filter data

+- input from the search box is now sent to the CardList creator and will update the rendered list on the page

+- search functionality finished (for now)